ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A detached EAT bundle is a structure to convey an EAT plus detached claims sets secured by that EAT.
 It is a top-level message like a CWT or JWT.
-It can be occur any place that a CWT or JWT occurs.
+It can occur any place that a CWT or JWT occurs.
 It may be sent as a submodule.

 A detached EAT bundle consists of two parts.